 Most people who have chronic fatigue syndrome are successful and function at a high level until the disorder begins, usually abruptly, often following a stressful event.
 The main symptom is fatigue that usually lasts at least 6 months and is severe enough to interfere with daily activities.
 Severe fatigue is present even on awakening and persists throughout the day.
-The fatigue often worsens with physical exertion or during periods of psychologic stress.
+The fatigue often worsens with physical exertion or during periods of psychological stress.
 However, physical evidence of muscle weakness or of joint or nerve abnormalities is absent.
 Extreme fatigue may begin during or after recovery from an illness that resembles a viral infection, with a fever, runny nose, and tender or painful lymph nodes.
 However, in many people, fatigue begins without any such preceding illness.

 Other symptoms that may occur are difficulty concentrating and sleeping, sore throat, headache, joint pains, muscle pains, and abdominal pain.
 Depression is common, particularly when symptoms are severe or worsening.
 Symptoms often overlap with those of fibromyalgia Fibromyalgia Fibromyalgia is characterized by poor sleep, fatigue, mental cloudiness, and widespread aching and stiffness in soft tissues, including muscles, tendons, and ligaments.
 Poor sleep, stress, strains... read more , a possibly related disorder.

 Diagnosis of Chronic Fatigue Syndrome

-At least one of the following is also required:
+At least one of the following manifestations is also required:

-†Frequency and severity of the symptoms should be assessed by a doctor.
+The frequency and severity of the symptoms should be assessed by a doctor.
 If people do not have these symptoms at least half of the time with moderate, substantial, or severe intensity, doctors reconsider the diagnosis of chronic fatigue syndrome.

 In most cases, symptoms of chronic fatigue syndrome lessen over time.
 However, it often takes years for symptoms to subside, and not all symptoms disappear.
 People may recover more fully if they focus more on what function they can recover than on how much function they have lost.

 Specific symptoms such as pain, depression, and poor sleep are treated.
-The only treatments proven effective for chronic fatigue syndrome itself are cognitive-behavioral therapy and gradual graded exercise, which have helped some people, may be worth trying.
+Cognitive-behavioral therapy and gradual graded exercise, which have helped some people, may be worth trying.

-Cognitive-behavioral therapy is usually a brief course of psychotherapy aimed at redirecting hidden thoughts that could discourage people and prevent positive outlook and recovery.
+Cognitive-behavioral therapy is usually a brief course of psychotherapy aimed at redirecting discouraging thoughts that could prevent the positive outlook that can help recovery.

 Excessive periods of prolonged rest cause deconditioning and may actually worsen symptoms of chronic fatigue syndrome.
 Gradual introduction of regular aerobic exercise, such as walking, swimming, cycling, or jogging, under close medical supervision (called a graded exercise program) may reduce fatigue and improve physical function.
 Formal, structured physical rehabilitation programs may be best.

-Specific symptoms such as pain, depression, and poor sleep are treated.
+Specific chronic fatigue syndrome symptoms such as pain, depression, and poor sleep are treated.

-Controlled clinical trials (see The Science of Medicine), which compare the benefits of a drug to those of a placebo (a substance that is made to resemble a drug but that does not contain an active drug), are the best way to test therapies, and no drug therapy has been shown to be effective for the treatment of chronic fatigue syndrome in controlled trials.
-A number of treatments directed at possible causes, including use of interferons, intravenous injections of immune globulin, and antiviral drugs, have been mostly disappointing.
+Controlled clinical trials, which compare the benefits of a medication to those of a placebo (a substance that is made to resemble a medication but that does not contain an active ingredient), are the best way to test therapies, and no medication therapy has been shown to be effective for the treatment of chronic fatigue syndrome in controlled trials.
+A number of treatments directed at possible causes, including use of interferons, intravenous injections of immune globulin, and antiviral medications, have been mostly disappointing and potentially dangerous.
 Dietary supplements, such as evening primrose oil, fish oil supplements, and high-dose vitamins, are commonly used, but their benefits remain unproved.
 Other alternative treatments (for example, essential fatty acids, animal liver extracts, exclusion diets, and removal of dental fillings) have also been ineffective.
 Treatments that have no proven benefits are best avoided because they can have side effects.